-Section 162(m) of the Internal Revenue Code imposes a \$1 million limit on the amount that a public company may deduct for compensation paid to the company's Chief Executive Officer or any of the company's four other executive officers, other than the Chief Executive Officer, whose compensation is required to be disclosed in this proxy statement by reason of their being among the most highly compensated officers for the taxable year and who are employed by the company as of the end of the year.
-This limitation does not apply to compensation that meets the requirements under Section 162(m) for "qualifying performance-based" compensation (i.e., compensation paid only if the individual's performance meets pre-established objective goals based on performance criteria approved by shareholders).
-For 2016, the grants of stock options and restricted stock units, the payments under the Annual Incentive Plan and the performance share awards were designed to satisfy the requirements for deductible compensation.
-However, we may decide to pay non-deductible variable compensation.
-In addition, salaries are not considered performance-based compensation under Section 162(m); therefore, a portion of our Chief Executive Officer's salary is not tax deductible by us.
-Because a 2006 amendment to SEC regulations requires that we disclose our Chief Financial Officer's compensation in our proxy statement whether or not he or she is one of our four most highly compensated executive officers other than the Chief Executive Officer, Section 162(m) does not limit our deduction for compensation paid to our Chief Financial Officer.
+Section 162(m) of the Internal Revenue Code imposed a \$1 million limit on the amount that a public company may deduct for compensation paid to the company's Chief Executive Officer or any of the company's four other executive officers, other than the Chief Executive Officer, whose compensation is required to be disclosed in Ingredion's proxy statement by reason of their being among the most highly compensated officers for the taxable year.
+Under the Tax Cuts and Jobs Act of 2017, this limitation is now imposed with respect to compensation paid to the company's Chief Executive Officer, Chief Financial Officer or any of the company's three other executive officers, other than the Chief Executive Officer and the Chief Financial Officer, whose compensation is required to be disclosed in Ingredion's proxy statement by reason of their being among the most highly compensated officers for the taxable year.
+Prior to the Tax Cuts and Jobs Act of 2017, this limitation did not apply to compensation that met requirements under Section 162(m) for "qualifying performance-based" compensation (i.e., compensation paid only if the individual's performance meets pre-established objective goals based on performance criteria approved by shareholders).
+For 2017, the grants of stock options and restricted stock units, the payments under the Annual Incentive Plan and the performance share awards were designed to satisfy the requirements for deductible compensation.
+However, we may decide to pay non-deductible variable compensation and are substantially more likely to do so in the future.
+In addition, salaries are not considered performance-based compensation under Section 162(m); therefore, a portion of our Chief Executive Officer's salary for 2017 is not tax deductible by us.
+Because a 2006 amendment to SEC regulations requires that we disclose our Chief Financial Officer's compensation in our proxy statement whether or not he or she is one of our four most highly compensated executive officers other than the Chief Executive Officer, incremental portion of awards paid to executive officers in excess of the awards that would have been paid based on the restated financial results.
+All forms of incentive compensation are subject to this policy.
+The Compensation Committee may look back over the three-year period prior to the restatement for the recoupment and may look to current and former executives.
+In addition, the policy provides the Compensation Committee the discretion to recoup amounts of excess incentive compensation paid to any executive officer in conjunction with any incorrect results (even if not resulting in a restatement), or misconduct on the part of the officer, constituting fraud, commission of a felony, material violation of any written agreement with or policies of the company, or any other material breach of fiduciary duty injurious to the company.
+In addition, our Chief Executive Officer and Chief Financial Officer are subject to any clawbacks that may be required under the Sarbanes-Oxley Act of 2002.